-- An SSV can also be created on a virtual capacity pool that uses the ThinProvisioning function, but immediately after it is created, a physical capacity is allocated to the entire area of the SSV.
-Therefore, it will not be a virtual capacity logical disk. - The capacity of an SSV is fixed to 4 GB.
-Make sure that there is 4 GB or more free space before creating an SSV.
+• An SSV can also be created on a virtual capacity pool that uses the ThinProvisioning function, but immediately after it is created, a physical capacity is allocated to the entire area of the SSV.
+Therefore, it will not be a virtual capacity logical disk.